Polymershot/Visualizing-California-Environmental-Data/README.md

 ## Description
 With this project, I wanted to create a basic visualization of California Enviromental Data from CalEnviroScreen4.0.
 What the researchers did was compile various environmental statistics for different counties/cities in California.
 I created a simple dashboard to display the dataset in table format, map format, as well as normality of some of the variables.
 Due to RAM limits placed by shinapps.io, the user can only select a certain number of columns before the app crashes.
 If you just want to see the app, go to the **Shiny App** Section.

+## Things I learned
+1. Joining Excel Sheets and how to verify results using anti-join
+2. Setup a shiny server and app
+3. Utilize Mapview and Leaflet to display specific columns
+4. How to deal with shapefiles
+5. How counties are split into something called Census Tracts

 ### CalEnviroScreen4.0 Site
 >https://oehha.ca.gov/calenviroscreen/report/calenviroscreen-40